wtfutil/wtf/README.md

 A personal terminal-based dashboard utility, designed for displaying infrequently-needed, but very important, daily data.

+### Twitter

 Follow [on Twitter](https://twitter.com/wtfutil) for news and latest updates.

+### Slack

+If you’re a member of the Gophers Slack community (https://invite.slack.golangbridge.org) there’s now a WTFUtil channel you should join for all your WTF questions, dev conversations, etc.

+Find #wtfutil on https://gophers.slack.com/messages/buffalo/ and join us.

+## Screenshot

 <p align="center">
 <img src="./images/screenshot.jpg" title="screenshot" width="720" height="420" />